japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-IncrementalExecution.md

 shouldRunAnotherBatch(newMetadata: OffsetSeqMetadata): Boolean
 ----

-`shouldRunAnotherBatch` is positive (`true`) if there is at least one <<spark-sql-streaming-StateStoreWriter.adoc#, StateStoreWriter>> operator (in the <<executedPlan, executedPlan physical query plan>>) that <<spark-sql-streaming-StateStoreWriter.adoc#shouldRunAnotherBatch, requires another non-data batch>> (per the given <<spark-sql-streaming-OffsetSeqMetadata.adoc#, OffsetSeqMetadata>> with the event-time watermark and the batch timestamp).
+`shouldRunAnotherBatch` is positive (`true`) if there is at least one <<spark-sql-streaming-StateStoreWriter.md#, StateStoreWriter>> operator (in the <<executedPlan, executedPlan physical query plan>>) that <<spark-sql-streaming-StateStoreWriter.md#shouldRunAnotherBatch, requires another non-data batch>> (per the given <<spark-sql-streaming-OffsetSeqMetadata.md#, OffsetSeqMetadata>> with the event-time watermark and the batch timestamp).

 Otherwise, `shouldRunAnotherBatch` is negative (`false`).

-NOTE: `shouldRunAnotherBatch` is used exclusively when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch, construct the next streaming micro-batch>> (and checks out whether the last batch execution requires another non-data batch).
+NOTE: `shouldRunAnotherBatch` is used exclusively when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch, construct the next streaming micro-batch>> (and checks out whether the last batch execution requires another non-data batch).

 === [[demo]] Demo: State Checkpoint Directory